 Ingredient amounts/instructions listed in the recipe below.

-- Freeze for later – cover the unbaked casserole tightly with plastic wrap then foil.
+Freeze for later - cover the unbaked casserole tightly with plastic wrap then foil.
 Freeze for up to 6 months, and thaw in the fridge overnight before baking.
+See my Top 10 Freezer-Friendly Recipes for those interested in meal-prep and freezer meals.

 - Make it gluten-free: you can easily substitute a gluten-free flour blend for the flour in the streusel topping!